 Sergey Dogadin is one of the most promising violinists of his generation, who has proven his talent in numerous renowned competitions.
-Thus he has won two prizes at the Moscow Tchaikovsky Competition in 2011, the International Joseph Joachim Competition in Hanover in 2015 and the Isaac Stern International Violin Competition Shanghai in 2016.
-Sergey Dogadin was awarded two special prizes at the ARD International Music Competition in 2009.
-In 2018 he won the Singapore International Violin Competition with his interpretation of Tchaikovsky’s Violin Concerto.
+At the XVI International Moscow Tchaikovsky Competition in June 2019 he was awarded first prize and gold medal in the violin category.
+Already in 2011 he participated with great success in this competition and became a double prize winner.
+Furthermore, he is winner of the International Joseph Joachim Competition in Hanover 2015 and 2nd prize winner of the Isaac Stern International Violin Competition Shanghai 2016.
+Sergey Dogadin was awarded two special prizes at the ARD International Music Competition in 2009 and in 2018 he won the Singapore International Violin Competition with his interpretation of Tchaikovsky’s Violin Concerto.

 In addition, Sergey Dogadin has appeared at numerous festivals among them the Star of the White Nights and Musical Olympus in Saint Petersburg, the Colmar International Festival, the Baden-Baden Festival, the Schleswig-Holstein Music Festival and the Baltic Sea Festival.